Dimensions, custom properties, and tags in Splunk Observability Cloud π

 to know when your customers are running into issues with your services.
 The MTS for this metric are already uniquely identifiable by the customer and service dimensions.
 You want to attach the escalation contacts for each service for every customer to your metrics.
 In this case, you assign the escalation contacts as custom properties to the specific service dimension or customer dimensions.
 As your team grows and goes through reorganization, you want to be able to change this metadata.
 You also donβt need the escalation contacts as dimensions as the customer and service dimensions already yield separate MTS.

-Example 1: You do canary testing in your environment.
-When you do a canary deployment, you use the canary
+Suppose you do canary testing in your environment.
+When you create a canary deployment, you can use the canary

 tag to mark the hosts that received the new code, so you can identify their metrics and compare their performance to those hosts that didnβt receive the new code.
 You donβt need a key-value pair as thereβs only a single value, canary